Welcome to Nursery!

 Phonics

-As tour child moves through school, they will learn to read following the ‘Sounds Write’ Programme.
+As your child moves through school, they will learn to read following the ‘Little Wandle Foundations for Phonics‘ Programme.
 This programme is designed to support the rigorous and systematic approach to teaching synthetic phonics.
 Our caring teaching staff plan exciting lessons to meet the needs of all individual children.

 Reading